 It’s safe to say, then, that the strongest Figure Players are ones who can be easily trained to take advantage of the game’s exploitable AI.
 That’s why you’ve got fighters like Incineroar and King K. Rool at the top of our tier list: their movesets are difficult for AI opponents to counter.
 If you’re raising your FP to fight human opponents, though, you don’t have to focus on “AI breaker” moves.
 In that case, you’re better off focusing on things like grabs and tilts and fast attacks.
 Humans are generally much better at dodging smash attacks and command grabs, which are otherwise the go-to options against Figure Players.

 To summarize this entire post in one sentence: FPs are simultaneously smart and dumb.
 On one hand, they can utilize hard-coded combos that occasionally end up looking cool!
 On the other, you can’t teach them how to recover, they sometimes spam moves, and they can sometimes spiral out of control with taunting.
 Training a strong amiibo requires a certain degree of finesse, and it may take you an attempt or two before you wind up with a good one.
 Your next step should be to check out our character guides; the general info outlined here will apply to every fighter you can think of.
 And if you still have questions, feel free to join our Discord server and ask.
 We’ll be happy to explain whatever it is you’re wondering about.
+If our guides have helped you out, we’d appreciate it if you take a look at our Patreon page or donation box to help keep the site up and running.
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.